hmrc/txm-fph-specification/source/getting-it-right/index.html.md

 Whenever a key is applicable but has no applicable value, you can omit the key-value pair or include the key with an empty value.

-Keys and values must be <a href="https://tools.ietf.org/html/rfc3986#section-2.1" target="_blank" rel="noopener noreferrer" onclick="ga('send', 'event', 'On Page Navigation', 'Send data in the correct format', 'Percent encoded 2');"> percent encoded (opens in a new tab)</a>.
+Keys and values must be <a href="https://tools.ietf.org/html/rfc3986#section-2.1" target="_blank" rel="noopener noreferrer" onclick="ga('send', 'event', 'On Page Navigation', 'Key-value encoding', 'Percent encoded 2');"> percent encoded (opens in a new tab)</a>.

 Key-value pairs can be submitted in any order.